 This is the least common form of amblyopia.
-One eye (or sometimes both) is prevented from seeing and becomes lazy.
-This could be due to:
+One eye is prevented from seeing and becomes weaker.
+Sometimes, both could be affected.

-- A corneal ulcer, a scar, or some other eye disease.
+- a corneal ulcer, a scar, or another eye disease.

-- A congenital cataract (baby is born with clouding of the lens).
+- a congenital cataract, in which a baby is born with clouding of the lens

 Symptoms of lazy eye include blurred or double vision.

-A child with lazy eye will not be able to focus properly with one of their eyes.
+A child with amblyopia will not be able to focus properly with one of their eyes.

 The other eye will make up for the problem, so much so that the affected eye suffers as a result.

-The eye with impaired vision (amblyopia) will not receive clear images; the brain won't receive clear data, and will eventually start to ignore it.
+The eye with impaired vision will not receive clear images.
+The brain will not receive clear data, and will eventually start to ignore it.